-You can use the ping command to determine the status of a remote host.
-When you run ping, the ICMP protocol sends a datagram to the host that you specify, asking for a response.
-ICMP is the protocol responsible for error handling on a TCP/IP network.
-When you use ping, you can find out whether an IP connection exists for the specified remote host.
+You can use the ping command to determine whether your system can communicate with a remote host.
+When you run the ping command, the ICMP protocol sends a datagram to the host that you specify, asking for a response.
+ICMP is the protocol that is responsible for error handling on a TCP/IP network.
+When you use the ping command, you can determine whether IP packets can be exchanged between your host and a specified remote host.

 /usr/sbin/ping host [timeout]

-In this syntax, host is the name of the remote host.
-The optional timeout argument indicates the time in seconds for the ping command to continue trying to reach the remote host.
+where host is the name of the remote host.
+The optional timeout argument indicates the time (in seconds) for the ping command to continue trying to reach the remote host.
 The default is 20 seconds.
-For additional syntax and options, refer to the ping(1M) man page.
+For more information, see the ping(1M) man page.

-If host hostname is accepting ICMP transmissions, this message is displayed:
+If the remote system is accepting ICMP transmissions, the following message is displayed:

 hostname is alive

-This message indicates that hostname responded to the ICMP request.
-However, if hostname is down or cannot receive the ICMP packets, you receive the following response from the ping command:
+This message indicates that the remote system responded to the ICMP request.
+However, if the system is down, cannot receive the ICMP packets, or if there is a routing problem between your system and the remote system, you receive the following response from the ping command:

 no answer from hostname

-The ping -s hostname command continually sends packets to the specified host until you send an interrupt character or a time out occurs.
-The responses on your screen resemble the following:
+In the following example, the ping -s hostname command continually sends packets to the specified system until you send an interrupt character or a time out occurs:

-The packet-loss statistic indicates whether the host has dropped packets.
-If ping fails, check the status of the network that is reported by the ipadm and netstat commands.
-Refer to Monitoring IP Interfaces and Addresses in Oracle Solaris Administration: Network Interfaces and Network Virtualization and Monitoring Network Status With the netstat Command.
+The packet-loss statistic indicates whether the host has any dropped packets.
+If the ping command indicates that there has been packet loss, check the status of the network by using the ipadm and netstat commands.
+Refer to Monitoring IP Interfaces and Addresses in Configuring and Managing Network Components in Oracle Solaris 11.3 and Monitoring Network Status With the netstat Command for more details.